 51. What is Homeostasis? - Lesson for Kids

-I'm sure throughout the years you might have been wondering why sometimes you sweat, why sometimes you are thirsty, or why sometimes your skin turns red.
-In this lesson, you will learn about your body's ability to maintain stable internal conditions to compensate for environmental changes, this is called homeostasis.
+Have you ever wondered why you sweat or why sometimes your skin turns red?
+In this lesson, you will learn about your body's ability to keep everything stable when the conditions around you begin to change.

 52. Amoeba Facts: Lesson for Kids

 Amoeba are simple animals that are made up of one cell.
 This lesson will teach you about amoebas, how they move, where they are found, how they eat, and some other cool facts about these tiny organisms.

 Use Study.com's text lesson on DNA to introduce grade- or middle-school students to the structure and function of deoxyribonucleic acid.
 By the end of this hands-on lesson, students should have a basic understanding of the parts that make up DNA.